If we could see like a swift, we’d see how planning and farming policies affect our landscape.

 In an unprecedented move, the government is asking the public what they think about the future of national farming policy and planning policy at the same time.
 The consultations are open until Thursday 10 May (planning) and Tuesday 8th May (farming).

 The rules that guide farming and planning both have a huge impact on our wildlife.
 Intensive farming and urban development have contributed massively to the decline of our wildlife in the past 100 years - but we can turn this around.
 You have an opportunity to influence the future of nature in England by responding to both consultations.
 There are specific risks, for example Local Wildlife Sites are now not mentioned at all in the draft Planning Policy guidance

 What you can do to help

-We need all supporters of wildlife, including the farmers and developers who are on wildlife's side, to respond to both the planning and farming consultations and ask the government to prioritise the needs of future generations and our natural world.
+We need all supporters of wildlife like yourself to respond to both the planning and farming consultations, and ask the government to prioritise the needs of future generations and our natural world.

 3) Tell your friends and family and encourage them to get involved and respond too

 4) Follow the conversation on Twitter by following #ActSwiftly